bpedrazaa/simple-text-analyzer/README.md

 ### Prerequisites

-In order to run the project you need the following requierements:
+In order to run the project you need the following requirements:
-* Install the following pip packages => [pillow, tesseract, pytesseract, flask, flask-cors, googletrans=4.0.0rc1]
+* Install the following pip packages => [pillow, tesseract, pytesseract, flask, flask-cors, 'googletrans=4.0.0rc1']
-* Node installed in your system
+* Node.js

 ### Initialization